arez/arez/docs/faq.md

 support {@api_url: Disposable} but this just lead to resource leaks.

-It should also be noted that all resources within a component are disposed within the scope of a single transaction, to avoid scenario where a partially disposed component reacts to changes occuring during dispose.
+It should also be noted that all resources within a component are disposed within the scope of a single transaction, to avoid scenario where a partially disposed component reacts to changes occurring during dispose.

 ### Why does the annotation processor override equals() and hashCode() methods?